vardtlv/Tutorials/DataStructeres/README.md

   In order to generate the random numbers, we can right the following C++ code.
-You can find the .cpp file [here](https://github.com/vardtlv/Tutorials/blob/master/DataStructeres/createRandomNumbers.cpp) and YouTube video on how to compile and run the code, and thr output [here](https://www.youtube.com/watch?v=uq9FM-nCHVw).
+You can find the .cpp file [here](https://github.com/vardtlv/Tutorials/blob/master/DataStructeres/createRandomNumbers.cpp) and YouTube video on how to compile and run the following code in Vim [here](https://www.youtube.com/watch?v=uq9FM-nCHVw).

 <br />